U.S. oil refiners to meet Biden officials in high-stakes price talks

 By Jarrett Renshaw and Laura Sanicola

-June 23 (Reuters) - Major U.S. oil refiners will meet with U.S. Energy Secretary Jennifer Granholm and other Biden officials on Thursday in an emergency meeting about how to lower record-high fuel prices that are squeezing American consumers.
+June 23 (Reuters) - Major U.S. oil refiners will meet with U.S. Energy Secretary Jennifer Granholm and other government officials on Thursday in an emergency meeting about how to lower surging fuel prices that are squeezing American consumers.

 The two sides are meeting with a promise to work together in good faith, but they appear far apart on solutions.
-The discussion comes at a tense moment for President Joe Biden and Big Oil, as the president has spent the last few weeks bashing its CEOs for reaping huge profits from a fuel supply crunch exacerabted by Russia's invasion of Ukraine.
+The discussion comes at a tense moment for President Joe Biden and Big Oil.
+The president has criticised its CEOs for reaping huge profits from a fuel supply crunch exacerbated by Russia's invasion of Ukraine.

 The average price of gasoline was $4.955 per gallon on Wednesday, according to data from the American Automobile Association, 37 cents more than a month ago, and $1.89 more than a year ago.